sanskrit/learnsanskrit.org/content/guide/sounds/the-sound-system.md

 {title The sound system}

-The study of Sanskrit speech sounds {sa-opt akSarANi "sounds, syllables"} is called {s-dfn zikSA} ("learning, training").
-Traditionally, speech sounds are the first subject that Sanskrit students study.

 Our core lessons already discussed the various Sanskrit sounds in detail.
 Here, we will complete the basic picture those lessons painted.
-We will provide much more detail about how these sounds are pronounced and described.
+We will provide much more detail about how to pronounce and describe these sounds.
 Where appropriate, we will also provide the standard English and Sanskrit terms.

 Traditionally, Sanskrit has these main points of pronunciation: